utamons/keycloak-springboot-demo/README.md

  * Add _http:/localhost:8080/*_ to 'Valid Redirect URIs'
  * 'Access type': public
  * 'Standard flow enabled': true

+ Update application.properties according to your client and realm configuration.

  There are three API endpoints: